Maximizing Mix & Match for Any Lifestyle – Part 1

 Let me show you exactly how easy it can be to develop a real wardrobe – the kind that lets you reach into your closet blindfolded, pull out any item and readily build at least 3 great-looking outfits around it.

-When I design wardrobes for clients I nearly always start with a Core Four in one of her most flattering neutrals – two different bottoms + one underlayer top + one overlayer.
+I nearly always start clients’ wardrobes with a Core Four in one of her most flattering neutrals – two different bottoms + one underlayer top + one overlayer.
 We choose the specific styles and fabrics that fit her personality and lifestyle.
 Here’s an example in universally-flattering navy blue:

 Those 4 garments can create 4 Color Columns.
 Being a dress-up dork personally, I chose more tailored garments for my example.
 But your bottom garments could be dark jeans, navy shorts, or yoga pants.
 Your under-layer top might be a navy T-shirt, tank or cami and your topper possibly a zip-front sweatshirt, a cardigan sweater or a button-front shirt worn open.
 Regardless of the specific styles, the concept will still work the same way.